Dressed-Asymptotic States and QED Infrared Physics: Properties of the Coherent State in Quantum Mechanics

 Or, equivalently

 Thus coherent states satisfy the normality condition $\ip*{\alpha}{\alpha}=1$ but do not satisfy the orthogonality condition because $\ip*{\beta}{\alpha}\neq 0$ in general.
-In quantum field theory, however, the orthogonality often appears because the counterpart of $\abs{\beta-\alpha}^2$ can be divergent.
+In QFT, however, the orthogonality often appears because the counterpart of $\abs{\beta-\alpha}^2$ can be divergent.
+Inner product of parameter-translated coherent state is given by